Brink’s Business Expense Business Deposit Account Agreement

 - Wallet Services

-This document contains the Brink’s Business Expense Deposit Account Agreement (“Agreement”) for the business demand deposit account (“Brink’s Business Expense Deposit Account” or “Account”) and the Brink cards (each, a “Card”) available from The Bancorp Bank, Wilmington, Delaware, member of the Federal Deposit Insurance Corporation (“FDIC”) (the “Bank”).
+This document contains the Brink’s Business Expense Deposit Account Agreement (“Agreement”) for the business demand deposit account (“Brink’s Business Expense Deposit Account” or “Account”) and the Brink cards (each, a “Card”) available from The Bancorp Bank, N.A., Wilmington, Delaware, member of the Federal Deposit Insurance Corporation (“FDIC”) (the “Bank”).
 The Cards include the Brink’s Business Expense Debit Mastercard (“Debit Card”), which is an access device to enable transfers from the Account, and the Brink’s Fixed Value Card (“Fixed Value Card”), which is a pre-funded debit card loaded using funds held in the Account.
 “Virtual Card” means a temporary access device obtained in connection with a Card.
 Banking services for the Account, Card and Virtual Card are provided by the Bank to Bento Technologies, Inc. (“Bento”).
 Bento is the program manager and thus is responsible for marketing and managing this program which offers the Account, Cards, and Virtual Cards to business entities (“Brink’s Business – Account Program”).
 “We,” “our,” and “us” refer to the Bank, our successors, affiliates, or assignees.
 "Customer” refers to the business entity obtaining an Account.

 “Account Owner” refers to the person associated with Customer with authority to deposit, withdraw, or exercise control over the Account, including the ability to designate additional signers, who are described below in section B.3 (each, an “Authorized Signer”).
 References to Authorized Signers shall include reference to the Account Owner.